 |2019 Top Safety Pick+||IIHS Safety Awards||None|

-*Base MSRP excludes transportation and handling charges, destination charges, taxes, title, registration, preparation and documentary fees, tags, labor and installation charges, insurance, and optional equipment products, packages and accessories.
-Options, model availability and actual dealer price may vary.
-See dealer for details, costs and terms.
+*Base MSRP excludes transportation and handling charges, destination charges, taxes, title, registration, preparation and documentary fees, tags, labor and installation charges, insurance, and optional equipment, products, packages and accessories.
+Actual vehicle price may vary by Dealer.